Here are some technical details about how New Relic distributed tracing works:

 Head-based sampling (standard distributed tracing)

-Standard distributed tracing applies filters to individual spans before all spans in a trace arrive.
-This is called head-based sampling, which means decisions about whether to accept spans is made at the head (beginning) of the filtering process.
+With the exception of our Infinite Tracing feature, most of our tracing tools use a head-based sampling approach.
+This applies filters to individual spans before all spans in a trace arrive, which means decisions about whether to accept spans is made at the beginning (the "head") of the filtering process.
+We use this sampling strategy to capture a representative sample of activity while avoiding storage and performance issues.

-Here are some details about the head-based sampling in standard distributed tracing:
+Here are some details about how head-based sampling is implemented in our standard distributed tracing tools:

-APM agents use adaptive sampling to capture a representative sample of system activity.
+Our APM language agents use adaptive sampling to capture a representative sample of system activity.
 The following is an explanation of how adaptive sampling works.
-(AWS Lambda monitoring uses a different sampling process.)

 For the first service in a distributed trace, 10 requests are chosen to be sampled.
 The throughput to that service is used to adjust how frequently requests are sampled.
 This is explained in more detail below.

 The first service we monitor in a distributed trace is called the trace origin.
 The trace origin chooses requests at random to be traced.
 That decision propagates to the downstream services touched by that request.
-When the request has completed, all of the spans created by the services touched by that request are available in the UI as a complete end-to-end trace.
+When the request has completed, all of the spans touched by that request that we've detected are made available in the UI as a complete trace (though agent limits may result in fragmented traces).

 APM agents have a limit on the number of transactions collected per minute (this can vary, depending on agent) and a limit on the number of spans collected per minute (1000 per agent instance).
 To adhere to these limits, the default number of traces at the trace origin is 10 traces per minute.